GTA 5 Enhanced Edition for PS5 has been delayed – more bad news for GTA 6?

 It’s unclear why a game that is over eight years old would receive such a lengthy delay, especially as this is just a remaster.
 A new trailer reiterated that the game will include improved graphics, enhanced gameplay, and seamless character switching.

 The game will also include more content for GTA Online, the game's ever-popular multiplayer mode.
-PlayStation Plus members will receive additional content, as part of Sony's marketing deal with Rockstar for the game.
+PlayStation Plus members will receive additional content, as part of Sony's marketing deal with Rockstar.

 While GTA 5 Enhanced Edition's delay might not seem like much for a game that will be making its third debut on a console (GTA 5 was released on PS3, PS4, and soon PS5), it could mean that GTA 6 is even further off than we could have ever imagined.